alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week1.md

 - Gitpod start with AWS CLI already installed
 - We will containerize apps => more portable, no configuration in environments, easier deployment on multiple environments
 - linuxserver.io = multiple images https://www.linuxserver.io/
-- dockerhub = registry from docker images (host own images free)
+- dockerhub = registry from docker images (host own images free) https://hub.docker.com/
 - There are others
-- Open Container Initiative (OCI), docker is part of it
+- Open Container Initiative (OCI), docker is part of it https://opencontainers.org/
 - Docker Hub ~= github for docker images
-- JFrog Artifactory, more for artifacts
+- JFrog Artifactory, more for artifacts https://jfrog.com/artifactory/
-- Install VSCode docker extension => easy to work in docker
+- Install VSCode docker extension => makes it easy to work with docker from VSCode https://code.visualstudio.com/docs/containers/overview (already preinstalled in Gitpod)
+- Good article for Debugging Connection Refused https://pythonspeed.com/articles/docker-connection-refused/

 ## Class Summary